elunna/nerfhack-changelog/README.md

 * Using eroded unlocking tools also has a chance to break.
 * Playing eroded musical instruments can break the instrument or fail to play.
 * Applying rusty stethoscope is much less effective.
+* Stethoscopes don't work on undead or nonliving monsters.
 * Rusty tin openers can break.
 * Applying a cursed horn of plenty causes hunger.
 * Using a cursed unlocking tool has a chance to break (Evil)